joaoayu/Weather-forecast-website/README.md

-# Weather forecast website
+# Tempobra: Weather forecast website
-Project I developed to provide meteorological data and alerts for possible power outages in the region.
+### How do I use the application?